giacomosirri/nats-on-scaleway-poc/README.md

 ## Implementation details
 All of the minimum resources presented above are offered by Scaleway as PaaS (managed) solutions.

-Scaleway provides a NATS account (server) resource. [https://github.com/nats-io](NATS) (Neural Autonomic Transport System) is a cloud-native, open-source messaging system designed around performance, security and ease of use.
-It has been part of the [https://landscape.cncf.io/](CNCF landscape) as an incubating project since 2018.
+Scaleway provides a NATS account (server) resource.
+[NATS](https://github.com/nats-io) (Neural Autonomic Transport System) is a cloud-native, open-source messaging system designed around performance, security and ease of use.
+It has been part of the [CNCF landscape](https://landscape.cncf.io/) as an incubating project since 2018.

 NATS implements the *publish/subscribe* messaging pattern.
 In this scenario, we will assume that when a vehicle starts up, the ECU runs several NATS clients, one for each physical sensor.
 Every one of these clients publishes data to the NATS server on a separate subject.